 223.32

-— If the preceding PPDU is an DL HE MU PPDU with preamble puncture, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of the non-initial PPDU to a value whose corre- sponding 20 MHz channels are within a set of 20 MHz channels where pre-HE modulated fields of the preceding PPDU are located.
+— If the preceding PPDU is a DL HE MU PPDU with preamble puncture, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of the non-initial PPDU to a value whose corre- sponding 20 MHz channels are within a set of 20 MHz channels where pre-HE modulated fields of the preceding PPDU are located.

-— If the non-initial PPDU is an DL HE MU PPDU with preamble puncture, the TXOP holder shall set the TXVECTOR parameter RU_ALLOCATION of the non-initial PPDU to a value whose corre- sponding RU is within a set of 20 MHz channels where pre-HE modulated fields of the preceding PPDU are located.
+— If the non-initial PPDU is a DL HE MU PPDU with preamble puncture, the TXOP holder shall set the TXVECTOR parameter RU_ALLOCATION of the non-initial PPDU to a value whose corre- sponding RU is within a set of 20 MHz channels where pre-HE modulated fields of the preceding PPDU are located.

 27.6 HE sounding protocol